runemadsen/printingcode.runemadsen.com/index.md

 ### Assignment for next week

-You will now have 2 weeks to work on your final project, and I expect the final result to be worth 2 weeks of waiting.
-This means twice as much work as you've been doing in your 1-week assignments during the semester.
-Good luck!
+Finals!

-Week 13 + 14: _Final Presentations_
+Week 14: _Final Presentations_
 --------------------------------

-We will combine 2 classes into one long final class presentation.
 I will invite critics from the design, coding, and curating world, and you will each do a 6-8 minute presentation, followed by a short discussion.

 Libraries